Tortugas Harbor Lighthouse

-The Garden Key light was one of three lighthouses slated to be constructed in the Florida Straits in 1824 by the United States Congress.
+Formerly known as the Garden Key light, The Tortugas Harbor Lighthouse was one of three lighthouses slated to be constructed in the Florida Straits in 1824 by the United States Congress.
 By 1826, the 65-foot tall light was completed on the eastern shore of Garden Key.
 However, a serious flaw was soon discovered in the lighthouse’s design.
 The iron door of the lighthouse, which housed the lantern, created a gap in visibility for vessels approaching from the east.
 The door was soon removed, but problems continued with the lamp itself.

 The lighthouse keeper petitioned congress that two new lighthouses be built on each end of the shoals to replace the Garden Key light because of the continued number of shipwrecks and general inadequacy of light.
 Instead, congress sent inspectors to survey the Garden Key light in 1836.
 By 1838, new plate glass and lanterns were installed upon the recommendations of the inspectors.
 However, more technical issues ensued and the new additions were shattered by 1839.